astronomy-commons/hipscat-import/docs/catalogs/temp_files.rst

 catalog creation process.
 Most users are going to be ok with setting the ``tmp_dir`` and not thinking much more about it.

-This page will mostfly be useful for more contrained use cases, and when users have some understanding when to use local vs remote object storage.
+This page will mostly be useful for more contrained use cases, and when users have some understanding when to use local vs remote object storage.
 This can also be a guide for how to allocate resources for an import process, when the files will be large.